 You may be concerned that you won’t be able to test your motherboard since you don’t have a CPU, but you can test your motherboard without one.
 Connect it to the power supply unit and set it on a secure surface.

 There’s nothing wrong if you test your motherboard without the component; the only condition is that your computer will not pass the POST test ( Power-On-Self-Test).
 Because the motherboard lacks an inbuilt graphics processing unit, you will also see nothing on your screen.
+So, Can you boot a motherboard without a CPU?

 How To Boot A Motherboard Without A CPU?

+Can you boot a motherboard without a CPU?
 It’s not challenging to boot a motherboard without a CPU.
 Attach it to a power source and set it down on nonmetallic material.
 Other components and peripherals, such as a hard disc and RAM, can be connected if desired, but they are not required.
 Follow these steps to boot your motherboard without a CPU.

 Step 1:Unboxing For Bench Testing